NeXuS375/Datasets/README.md

 2) Description of the data:

-a) How big it is (number of observations, variables)
-b) Number of numeric variables it contains
-c) Description of the variables
-d) I listed down the missing values and duplicate rows
+How big it is (number of observations, variables), number of numeric variables it contains, description of the variables, I also listed down the missing values and duplicate rows.

 I also computed summary statistics (mean, median, mode, standard deviation, variance, range).
 I picked the "sunspots" dataset which was inbuilt with anaconda (a distribution of python).